guansss/pixi-live2d-display/README.md

 canvasElement.addEventListener('mousedown', event => model.tap(event.clientX, event.clientY));
 ```

-When any hit area (also called [Collision Detection](http://sites.cybernoids.jp/cubism_e/modeler/models/collision/placement)) is hit on tapping, a `hit` event will be emitted with an array of hit hit areas.
+When any hit area (also called [Collision Detection](http://sites.cybernoids.jp/cubism_e/modeler/models/collision/placement)) is hit on tapping, a `hit` event will be emitted with an array of the names of hit hit areas.

 ```javascript
 model.on('hit', hitAreas => {